PatrickKueck/SeaLion/README.md

 For Apptainer:
 ```
-cd ./code_path
 apptainer build SeaLion_container.sif SeaLion_container.def
 ```

 For Singularity:
 ```
-cd ./code_path
 singularity build SeaLion_container.sif SeaLion_container.def
 ```

-The above command needs to be excecuted in the same directory as the perl scirpts, which will be imported in the container during the build process.
+The above command needs to be excecuted in the same directory as the SeaLion Perl script and the icebreaker.o file, which will be imported in the container during the build process.

 ## Run software